What's The Difference Between Polyamory & An Open Relationship?

 What is an open relationship?

-The open relationship label is commonly used in two different ways, according to Terri Conley, Ph.D, a professor of psychology at the University of Michigan, who focuses on sexual behavior and socialization.
+The open relationship label is commonly used in two different ways, according to Terri Conley, Ph.D, a professor of psychology at the University of Michigan, who focuses on sexual behaviour and socialisation.
 In most cases, it's used to encompass all forms of consensual non-monogamy — like polyamory, swinging, and the narrower definition of an open relationship.

 “Open relationships is the umbrella term that is used for people who have romantic, loving, and/or sexual relationships with people,” Stewart says.
 “Relationship lifestyles such as polyamory, swinging, and monogamish relationships fall under this umbrella.”